 I’ve called this the Economy but in the business world its called the Macro Environment.
 I want you to think of it as the area that surrounds the industry.
 It surrounds it and so has a profound effect on it.
-The best tool to analyse this place is PESTLE.
+The best tool to analyse this is PESTLE Analysis.

 PESTLE is an acronym which stands for Political, Environment, Social, Technology, Law/legal and (last but not least) Economy.
 I use PESTLE to help me to quickly see through the universe of information and present what’s important at this particular point in time.
 It’s easy to understand and therefore use.
 It can be used in a team environment or individually.
 Personally, I use it by reading publications like The Economist, Harvard Business Review, INC magazine, Wired and then summarising what I find into this framework.

 I’ve created a blank google doc version of the Pestle and 9 Box SWOT template.
 Feel free to use it (just give me a credit/link/beer if it’s of any use to you).